fossasia/eventyay-tickets/doc/administrator/configure.rst

 ``from``
 ~~~~~~~~

-- The fallback sender address, e.g. for when pretalx sends event independent emails.
+- The fall-back sender address, e.g. for when pretalx sends event independent emails.
 - **Environment variable:** ``PRETALX_MAIL_FROM``
 - **Default:** ``admin@localhost``